Tw1ddle/samcodes-ads-demo/README.md

 ![](screenshots/admob-banner.png?raw=true)

 ## Notes
- * For building on iOS, you need to drag the ads library file e.g. ```libChartboost.a``` into the "link binaries with libraries" section under the "build phases" tab in Xcode.
+ * For building on iOS, you need to drag the ads library framework file e.g. ```Chartboost``` into the "link binaries with libraries" section under the "build phases" tab in Xcode.
 Also double check that all required frameworks are included.
  * Run the JavaScript build [here](https://tw1ddle.github.io/samcodes-ads-demo/index.html).
 There's no web ad support yet.